brandon-powers/ddg/README.md

 - PostgreSQL
 - Redshift

 In theory, any data store that supports the information schema (ANSI-standard) is supported by the existing SQL used to extract table to foreign key mappings.
-However, if a data store is not currently supported, an adapter can be written rather easily by creating a new class inheriting from DDG::Adapter::Base.
+However, if a data store is not currently supported, an adapter can be written rather easily by creating a new class inheriting from `DDG::Adapter::Base`.

 To add an adapter that supports the information schema: